Vonage/vonage-dotnet-code-snippets/README.md

-# Nexmo APIs Quickstart Examples for CSharp
+# Nexmo APIs code snippets for .NET using CSharp

-Quickstarts also available for: [Java](https://github.com/nexmo-community/nexmo-java-quickstart), [Node.js](https://github.com/nexmo-community/nexmo-node-quickstart), [PHP](https://github.com/nexmo-community/nexmo-php-quickstart), [Python](https://github.com/nexmo-community/nexmo-python-quickstart), [Ruby](https://github.com/nexmo-community/nexmo-ruby-quickstart)

-The purpose of the quickstart guide is to provide simple examples focused on one goal.
+The purpose of the code snippets project is to provide simple examples focused on one goal.
 For example, sending an SMS, handling an incoming SMS webhook or making a Text to Speech call.

 ## Configure with Your Nexmo Credentials